Andreas Granqvist: Club career

 On 16 August 2013, Granqvist moved from Genoa to Russian Premier League side Krasnodar.

-On 28 January 2018, it was announced that Granqvist would return to Helsingborgs IF after the World Cup.
+On 28 January 2018, Helsingborgs IF announced that Granqvist would return following the World Cup.
 He would join the club on a 3.5-year player contract that would be followed by a three-year term as the director of sports for the club.
-He officially played his farewell game for Krasnodar on 13 May 2018.
+He played his farewell game for Krasnodar on 13 May 2018.

-Granqvist officially retired on 17 July 2021, having played in 6 leagues in 17 years as a professional footballer; Allsvenskan, Premier League, Eredivisie, Serie A, Russian Premier League and Superettan.
-He said that he wanted to continue, but his body wasn't feeling it.
-He continued working at Helsingborg IF as the director of sports.
+Granqvist officially retired from professional football on 17 July 2021, having played in 6 leagues in 17 years as a professional footballer; Allsvenskan, Premier League, Eredivisie, Serie A, Russian Premier League and Superettan.
+He said that he wanted to continue, but his body was not feeling it.
+He continued at Helsingborg IF as the director of sports.

 International career

 Granqvist played for the Swedish national team, and, in May 2008, he was included in Sweden's 23-man squad for UEFA Euro 2008.
 He was an unused substitute in all three of Sweden's games.
 In 2011, he played in the finals of the Cyprus International Football Tournament, but Sweden lost to Ukraine.
 On 6 July 2016 Granqvist was appointed captain of Sweden by the new manager Janne Andersson.
 Granqvist succeeded Zlatan Ibrahimović after the latter's retirement from the national team following UEFA Euro 2016.

-In May 2018 he was named in the 23-man Sweden squad for the 2018 FIFA World Cup in Russia.
+In May 2018, he was named in the 23-man Sweden squad for the 2018 FIFA World Cup in Russia.
 He captained the team for their opening World Cup fixture against South Korea on 18 June 2018.
 Over the course of the match he provided several long balls over the top which posed a threat to the South Korean defenders.
 In the 65th minute he scored the only goal of the game, calmly slotting home from the penalty spot.
-He was given the Player of the match award.
-Nine days later he scored another penalty, the second goal in a 3–0 win over Mexico which meant Sweden qualified for the next round and topped the group.
+He was given the Player of the Match award.
+Nine days later, he scored another penalty, the second goal in a 3–0 win over Mexico which meant Sweden qualified for the next round and topped the group.
 Overall, Granqvist played a full 90 minutes in all games as Sweden were eliminated by England in the quarter final.

-In May 2021, Granqvist was somewhat controversially included in Sweden's 26-man squad for the postponed UEFA Euro 2020, since he had not made an appearance for the national team for nearly two years due to ongoing injury problems.He didn't appear in any of their games as Sweden would go on to lose to Ukraine 2-1 in the round of 16.
+In May 2021, Granqvist was somewhat controversially included in Sweden's 26-man squad for the postponed UEFA Euro 2020, since he had not made an appearance for the national team for nearly two years due to ongoing injury problems.
+He didn't appear in any of their games as Sweden would go on to lose to Ukraine 2-1 in the round of 16, subsequently eliminating them from the tournament.